 However, link exchange is still considered an act of manipulation of Google’s algorithm.
 Search engines realized that this is not an honest vote of confidence, generally.
 It won’t lead to a penalty, but the SEO value of the reciprocal link you produce is almost negligible.

 When to Avoid Link Exchange?

 Linking to a website that provides the best resource for your content is completely fine, even if it will result in a reciprocal link.
 These are the instances that are almost unavoidable.
-But if you’re doing link exchange intentionally, here are the things you need to avoid.
+But if you’re doing intentionally link exchange for SEO, here are the things you need to avoid.